Fjf/Allen/doc/setup/run_allen.rst

      -p, --print-memory {print memory usage}=0
      --sequence {sequence to run}
      --run-from-json {run from json configuration file}=0
-     --cpu-offload {offload part of the computation to CPU}=1 --output-file {Write selected event to output file}
+     --output-file {Write selected event to output file}
      --device {select device to use}=0
      --non-stop {Runs the program indefinitely}=0